 - harm reduction strategies for working with youth who are using alcohol or other drugs

 - skills for helping youth assess their risks for HIV, STI’s and pregnancy

-- proficiency in addressing the special needs of lesbian, gay, bisexual, and transgender youth
+- addressing the special needs of lesbian, gay, bisexual, and transgender youth

 This training utilizes the model of Positive Youth Development, emphasizing building on the strengths and resiliency that all youth possess.
 This is an excellent introductory training for all staff who are new to working with this population of youth, as well as an update for more experienced staff who have not previously had training on these topics.
 1.6 CEUs will be available through the University of Maine.

-The training runs from 8:30 am to about 4:30 pm each day. ***Please do not apply unless you can attend the whole time!***
+***Please do not apply unless you can attend the entire two day training.***

 There is NO CHARGE for this workshop.
 Lunch and breaks will be provided onsite.
 All participants receive a comprehensive training manual and other prevention materials.